rsgcata/CountrySearch/README.md

 ### Basic app/form to search for countries or to edit them

-Built with Symfony, Vue, Bootstrap, SQLite, PHPunit, Docker
+Built with Symfony (domain driven design and hexagonal architecture), Vue, Bootstrap, SQLite, PHPunit, Docker

 #### Setup / Run the app (Docker required)